-One of the most useful features of Ethereum technology is its ability to host sub-currencies, known as ‘tokens’, directly on its blockchain.
-These tokens are each ruled by a smart contract, which self-executes commands based on a unique, immutable code.
+One of the most useful features of Ethereum technology is its ability to host other cryptocurrencies, known as ‘tokens’, directly on its blockchain.
+These tokens are established and managed by a smart contract, which self-executes commands based on a unique, immutable code.

 There are several different types of tokens on the Ethereum blockchain, and multiple sub-categories exist within those types.
-We’ll take a quick look at the interesting variations of tokens, and address some aspects of their uses.
+We’ll take a quick look at the most popular token varieties and address some aspects of their uses.

 The most common type of token launched on the Ethereum blockchain follows the ERC20 standard.
 ERC stands for ‘Ethereum Request for Comment’, which is basically a development proposal for the framework of the Ethereum blockchain.
-Ethereum is decentralized, so developers suggest new requests that are either abandoned or accepted by the community – the latter leading to widespread adoption of the protocol.
+Proposals for new features or standards on Ethereum can be proposed to the developer comunity, and if accepted, they are built and extensively tested before being added to Ethereum mainnet operations.

-For an in-depth look at stablecoins, check out our stablecoin explainer article.
-But the very concise summary is that stablecoins are a sub-genre of ERC20 tokens that maintain the same value, generally tied to a fiat currency like the US dollar.
-It creates a safe space for investors and those looking to decentralize their financial lives to explore crypto in a less volatile, more familiar way.
+For an in-depth look at stablecoins, check out our stablecoin explainer.
+The short version is that stablecoins are a sub-genre of ERC20 tokens that maintain the same value by being pegged to a real-world asset, usually a fiat currency like the US dollar.
+Stablecoins create a safe space for investors and those looking to decentralize their financial lives to explore crypto in a less volatile, more familiar way.

 Some stablecoins are backed directly by real fiat currencies, some are backed by physical assets like gold, and some are managed by smart contracts to keep the value stable at a predetermined price.
 DAI, for example, is managed by smart contracts that keep its value at $1 USD.
 This process allows DAI to remain fully decentralized, while other types of stablecoins have been criticized for using a centralized foundation to maintain their stability.

-It’s important to make the distinction that not all stablecoins are ERC20 tokens.
-Some are full fledged coins on their own blockchains, separate from Ethereum (one well-known example is Tether), and they can’t be stored in an ERC20/ETH wallet.
+It’s important to note that not all stablecoins are ERC20 tokens.
+Some are based on their own blockchains, separate from Ethereum (one well-known example is Tether), and they can’t be stored in an ERC20/ETH wallet.

 Tokens Moving to Mainnet